GRUMMAN AMERICAN GULFSTREAM II/ III / IV/V

 Key Takeaways:

-• This aircraft is described as a large, fast, and long-range jet, with the initial Model II boasting a top speed of 589 mph and a range of up to 3,600 miles.
+• It is characterized as a large, fast, and long-range aircraft, with initial models achieving top speeds of 589 mph and a range of 3,600 miles.

 See a mistake?
 Contact us.